rankutah/blog/sites/rank-utah/posts/orem-utah-seo-services-for-small-businesses-at-affordable-rates.md

 ---
 date: 2025-07-28
 is_published: Published
-title: SEO Services for Small Businesses in Utah
+title: SEO Services for Small Businesses in Utah County
 tags:
   - local-seo
 ---
-Looking for Orem SEO?
-Get personalized, affordable SEO solutions to grow your business and improve your Google rankings in Orem, Utah.
+Looking for SEO help in Utah County?
+Get personalized, affordable SEO solutions to grow your business and improve your Google rankings.
 Learn more by visiting [RankUtah.com](https://rankutah.com/).

 ## Where are you located?

-I run Rank Utah out of my home in order to provide lower costs to my clients and am located in Orem, Utah.
+I run Rank Utah out of my home in order to provide lower costs to my clients and am located in Utah County.
 I can either visit you at your location or we can communicate via phone or video meetings.

 ## What is your pricing?